VFPX/GoToDefinition/README.md

  Bookmarks are defined by the window (not its contents) and the cursor position in that window.
 They are automatically removed when the window is closed.
 Also, they may be out of sync if the code in the window above the bookmark cursor position has been modified.

 #### Origins
-This project began in early 2010 when Matt Slay suggested to Jim Nelson that a tool Matt had seen in Visual Studio, using F12 for "to to definition", might be of value if implemented in FoxPro.
+This project began in early 2010 when Matt Slay suggested to Jim Nelson that a tool Matt had seen in Visual Studio, using F12 for "Go To Definition", might be of value if implemented in FoxPro.
 It evolved along a familiar path, with concepts and enhancements coming from continual discussions between Matt and Jim, and eventual implementation by Jim.

 > Author's note: I call this tool **"What's This?"** / Jim